Multi-charmed and singled charmed hadrons from coalescence: yields and ratios in different collision systems at LHC: Hybrid hadronization by coalescence and fragmentation

 As known from previous works on coalescence \cite{Minissale:2015zwa,Plumari:2017ntm,Cao:2015hia,Gossiaux:2009mk,Oh:2009zj} the coalescence probability decreases at increasing $p_T$, this behaviour let the the standard independent fragmentation to be the dominant hadronization process for the production at high $p_T$.
 Hence, the inclusion of the hadronization by fragmentation is necessary to describe correctly the transition to the high momentum regime but does not affect significantly the yield.
 In our approach the smooth transition from low to high $p_T$ regime is given by introducing a fragmentation probability $P_{frag}(p_T)$.
 As done in Ref.\cite{Plumari:2017ntm,Minissale:2020bif} we start from the probability that one charm quark can hadronize by coalescence and we assume that charm quarks that do not hadronize via coalescence are converted to hadrons by fragmentation.
 The fragmentation probability is given by $P_{frag}(p_T)=1- P^{tot}_{coal}(p_T)$, where $P^{tot}_{coal}$ is the total coalescence probability.
 Notice that with the same approach used in \cite{Plumari:2017ntm,Minissale:2020bif} the coalescence probability for a charm quark to hadronize via coalescence is forced to be 1 at $p_T \approx 0$.
 The hadron momentum spectra from the charm parton fragmentation is given by:

 $D_{had/c}(z,Q^{2})$ is the fragmentation function and $z=p_{had}/p_{c}$ is the momentum fraction of heavy quarks transferred to the final heavy hadron while $Q^2=(p_{had}/2z)^2$ is the momentum scale for the fragmentation process.
 In our calculations for charm quarks we have used the Peterson fragmentation function \cite{Peterson:1982ak} $D_{had}(z) \propto 1/[ z [1-z^{-1}-\epsilon_c({1-z})^{-1}]^2 ]$ where $\epsilon_c$ is a free parameter that is determined assuring that the shape of the fragmentation function agrees with the experimental data on $p_T$ distributions for \Dzer and \Lc at $p_T>10 \rm \; GeV$ The $\epsilon_c$ parameters used here are the same as in \cite{Plumari:2017ntm}.
-We notice that at high $p_T$ the fragmentation becomes to be the dominant charm hadronization mechanism and a quark will hadronize according to the different fragmentation fraction into specific final charmed hadron channels.
-The fragmentation fraction that gives the probability that a charm quark fragment in a specific heavy hadron is evaluated according to PYTHIA8 ratios at high $p_T> 10 \rm \; GeV $ that are similar to the $e^++e^-$ \cite{Lisovyi:2015uqa} apart from an increase of the fraction for \Lc and moderate decrease of the fraction going to \Dzer, as already done in \cite{Plumari:2017ntm,Minissale:2020bif}.
+We notice that at high $p_T$ the fragmentation becomes to be the dominant charm hadronization mechanism and a quark will hadronize according to the different fragmentation fractions into specific final charmed hadron channels.
+The fragmentation fraction is evaluated according to PYTHIA8 ratios at high $p_T> 10 \rm \; GeV $ that are similar to the $e^++e^-$ \cite{Lisovyi:2015uqa} apart from an increase of the fraction for \Lc and moderate decrease of the fraction going to \Dzer, as already done in \cite{Plumari:2017ntm,Minissale:2020bif}.
 In our calculation the multi-dimensional integrals in the coalescence formula are evaluated by using a Monte-Carlo method, see \cite{Greco:2003xt,Plumari:2017ntm} for more details.
-In these calculations the partons are distributed uniformly in the transverse plane and in the rapidity range $|y_{z}|<0.5$.